ordered-online/documentation/index.md

 The core idea of the ordered.online application is to order online at restaurants, bars, cafés and more.

+See our [kickoff presentation](/kickoff.html) as well for more visual impressions.

 ## Use Cases
 ![use case diagram](/assets/use-cases.png)